HRLPC Home Special Projects Proposal Events

 - A grade crossing with a pedestrian traffic light at Middle Turnpike West.

-- A Woodland Nature Trail along the north periphery of the former Hilliard's Pond, from Middle Turnpike West to Adams Street.
+- A Woodland Nature Trail along the north periphery of the former Hilliard's Pond, from Middle Turnpike West to Adams Street, intersecting with the existing Purdy Nature Walk, being maintained by the Manchester Land Conservation Trust.

 - A grade crossing at Adams Street.